vanym/paniclecraft/README.md

 ## Components

-### Paint brushes and paintings
+### Paint brushes, paintings, graffiti

 Place a canvas and paint on it using brushes.
-Brushes can also paint on blocks, but this feature is disabled by default.
+Brushes can also paint on blocks, make graffiti, but this feature is disabled by default.

 Use dyes to change brushes color in a crafting table.
 Palette can set any color to brush.